 8 Ways To Keep Your Christmas Service Visitors Coming Back

-Christmas is around the corner, and we know that Christmas Eve services will be packed out in churches all around the world.
-But sometimes, our Christmas Eve services can feel like a “one hit wonder.”
-We double our attendance for one night and then return to normal.
-The question we are left with every year is, “How do we get the people who attend our Christmas Eve services to return the following weeks and months to fully engage in a growing relationship with Christ?”
+Christmas is around the corner, and we know that Christmas Eve services will be packed in churches all around the world.
+But sometimes, our Christmas Eve services can feel like a “one-hit wonder.”
+We double our attendance for one night and then quickly return to normal.
+The question we are left with every year is, “how do we get the people who attend our Christmas Eve services to return in the following weeks and months to fully engage in a growing relationship with Christ?”

 Here are some ideas to help engage your Christmas service visitors in a way that helps them not only return the next week, but stick!